AdobeDocs/workfront-learn.en/help/manage-work/create-and-manage-project-templates/create-a-project-directly-from-a-template.md

 >
 >In order to create a project using this method, you need access to the Templates area of Workfront.
 If you are unable to access templates, you can still use a template to create a project from the Projects area or when converting an issue/task.

+>[!TIP]
+>
-**Pro-Tip**: If there’s a template you use frequently, make it a favorite!
-You’ll see the template listed in the New Project menu, in addition to it appearing under the Favorites and Recents menu in the navigation bar.
+>If there's a template you use frequently, make it a favorite!
+You'll see the template listed in the New Project menu, in addition to it appearing under the Favorites menu in the navigation bar.

 ![New project favorite templates](assets/direct-template-03.png)